AI 101 – How Does Artificial Intelligence Work?

 Reinforcement Learning

-Reinforcement learning (RL) is a type of machine learning that focuses on training agents to make decisions based on experience in an environment.
-RL algorithms learn by trial and error, receiving feedback in the form of rewards or penalties for their actions.
+Reinforcement learning (RL) learns by trial and error, receiving feedback in the form of rewards or penalties for their actions.
+Any negative number that gets assigned means it is punished.

-One of the defining features of RL is the use of a feedback loop in which the agent’s actions influence the state of the environment, which in turn affects the rewards received by the agent.
-This feedback loop allows the agent to learn from experience and adjust its behavior accordingly.
+One of the defining features of RL is the use of a feedback loop in which the agent’s actions (an agent is the decision-making unit that is responsible for choosing actions in the environment that was provided to it).
+The loop permits the agent to learn from experience and adjust its behavior accordingly.

-RL has been applied to a wide range of problems, such as games, robotics and autonomous driving.
-It is particularly useful in scenarios where the optimal action may not be immediately clear and where exploration is necessary to find the best solution.
+RL has been applied to a wide range of problems, such as games, robotics, and autonomous driving.
+It is particularly useful in scenarios where the action may not be immediately clear and where exploration is necessary to find the best solution.

-Overall, these AI tasks are all widely used in various industries and applications and we continue to see growth and development as artificial intelligence technology advances.
+Overall, these AI methods are widely used in various industries and applications.
+We will continue to see growth and development as artificial intelligence technology advances.

-What are the advances or dangers that AI can bring in the future?
+What are the advances or dangers that AI can bring to the future?
 Read our article on the Pros and Cons of AI to find out.

 Machine Language Terms to Know

-Data Model
+- Data Model

-Binary Classification
+- Binary Classification

-Multiclass Classification
+- Multiclass Classification

-Reinforced Learning
+- Reinforced Learning